MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/Update-MgExternalConnectionSchema.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphExternalConnectorsSchema1>`: schema
+BODYPARAMETER <IMicrosoftGraphExternalConnectorsSchema1>: schema
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
-  - `[BaseType <String>]`: Must be set to microsoft.graph.externalItem.
+  - `[BaseType <String>]`: Must be set to microsoft.graph.externalConnector.externalItem.
 Required.
   - `[Properties <IMicrosoftGraphExternalConnectorsProperty1[]>]`: The properties defined for the items in the connection.
 The minimum number of properties is one, the maximum is 128.
     - `[Aliases <String[]>]`: A set of aliases or a friendly names for the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string may not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Optional.
     - `[IsQueryable <Boolean?>]`: Specifies if the property is queryable.
 Queryable properties can be used in Keyword Query Language (KQL) queries.
 Optional.
     - `[IsRefinable <Boolean?>]`: Specifies if the property is refinable.
 Refinable properties can be used to filter search results in the Search API and add a refiner control in the Microsoft Search user experience.
 Optional.
     - `[IsRetrievable <Boolean?>]`: Specifies if the property is retrievable.
 Retrievable properties are returned in the result set when items are returned by the search API.
 Retrievable properties are also available to add to the display template used to render search results.
 Optional.
     - `[IsSearchable <Boolean?>]`: Specifies if the property is searchable.
-Only properties of type string or stringCollection can be searchable.
+Only properties of type String or StringCollection can be searchable.
 Non-searchable properties are not added to the search index.
 Optional.
     - `[Labels <String[]>]`: Specifies one or more well-known tags added against a property.
 Labels help Microsoft Search understand the semantics of the data in the connection.
 Adding appropriate labels would result in an enhanced search experience (e.g. better relevance).
-Optional.The possible values are: title, url, createdBy, lastModifiedBy, authors, createdDateTime, lastModifiedDateTime, fileName, fileExtension, unknownFutureValue, iconUrl, containerName, containerUrl.
-Note that you must use the Prefer: include-unknown-enum-members request header to get the following values in this evolvable enum: iconUrl, containerName, containerUrl.
+The possible values are: title, url, createdBy, lastModifiedBy, authors, createdDateTime, lastModifiedDateTime, fileName, fileExtension, unknownFutureValue.
+Optional.
     - `[Name <String>]`: The name of the property.
 Maximum 32 characters.
 Only alphanumeric characters allowed.
 For example, each string may not contain control characters, whitespace, or any of the following: :, ;, ,, (, ), [, ], {, }, %, $, +, !, *, =, &, ?, @, #, /, ~, ', ', <, >, `, ^.
 Required.
     - `[Type <String>]`: propertyType

-INPUTOBJECT `<ISearchIdentity>`: Identity Parameter
+INPUTOBJECT <ISearchIdentity>: Identity Parameter
   - `[AcronymId <String>]`: key: id of acronym
   - `[BookmarkId <String>]`: key: id of bookmark
   - `[ConnectionOperationId <String>]`: key: id of connectionOperation